 Design of the University of Maryland 2007 Solar Decathlon entry began in January of 2006 in a graduate level studio.
 The goal of the studio was to design and detail the house to the level of Design Development Documents; the first set of deliverables judged by NREL.
 Before these deliverables could be completed, the studio, comprised of graduate students, faculty advisors, industry mentors and members of the 2005 Solar Decathlon Team, established principles, goals, and intentions for the house, separate from those set forth by the competition.
-These goals and intentions consisted of both individual and team goals and intentions as well as goals and intentions for the house ranging from discussions about how to tell the story of the house and communicate the message to the public, to the desire to have the design of the house reflect the principles established by the team.
+These goals and intentions consisted of both individual and team goals and intentions as well as goals and intentions for the house ranging from discussions about how to tell the story of the house reflect the principles established by the team.
 A means for making design development and competition decisions was developed by way of a team organization consisting of a flat hierarchy of students from a variety of disciplines within the university.